The centrepiece of the Victorian Government’s Multicultural Policy Statement is the Victorian Values Statement.

-Acceptance of our shared values is expressed every day, in many ways – through our contributions at home, at work, in the community and through volunteering.
+Accepting these values is not difficult.
+Acceptance of our shared values is expressed in the everyday – through your contributions at home, at work, in the community and through volunteering.

 The Victorian Values Statement